nuxt-modules/google-adsense/README.md

 ## Usage

-Insert the `<adsbygoogle />` component (or custom component name specified in options) wherever you would like an advertisment placed.
+Insert the `<Adsbygoogle />` component (or custom component name specified in options) wherever you would like an advertisement placed.

 The ad defaults to `auto` size format (configurable by setting the prop `ad-format`).
 This mode is responsive by nature.
-You should place the `<adsbygoogle />` component inside a container element that has a specified (min/max) width and (min/max) height (which can be based on media queries), or use style or classes on the `<adsbygoogle />` component to restrict the advertisement to a specific size (or sizes).
+You should place the `<Adsbygoogle />` component inside a container element that has a specified (min/max) width and (min/max) height (which can be based on media queries), or use style or classes on the `<Adsbygoogle />` component to restrict the advertisement to a specific size (or sizes).

 Use the `ad-slot` property to specify your Google AdSense ad slot value (specified as a string)